LodePollet/worm/README.md

 ---------

 There are 5 directories in this repo
-  * paper : contains the pdf of the accompanying paper plus the data used to generate the figures in the paper.
+  * paper : contains the pdf of the accompanying paper plus the data used to generate the figures in the paper
   * src : the source code of the worm algorithm
-  * parameter_files : examples of parameter files for Bose-Hubbard and spin-XXZ models.
+  * parameter_files : examples of parameter files for Bose-Hubbard and spin-XXZ models
-  * test_mpi : parameter files to test the code against ground state Lanczos results for small system sizes.
+  * test_mpi : parameter files to test the code against ground state Lanczos results for small system sizes
   * tools : simple helper python scripts to extract information from the output hdf5 files